 - salt and pepper to taste

-Reduce to a simmer and cover the pot.
-Cook for 1 hour 30 minutes, stirring occasionally.
+- Reduce to a simmer and partially cover the pot.
+Cook for 45 minutes or until lentils are tender but still hold their shape.